-For tenure-track faculty appointments that are 100 percent in ID programs, supporting evidence sent to the Associate Dean of the Faculty (faculty affairs) must include a cover letter from the Program Director/PPC -Chair must submit, at a minimum, a letter that summarizes (1) the program's recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
+For tenure-track faculty appointments that are 100 percent in ID programs, the Program Director/PPC Chair must submit, at a minimum, a letter that summarizes (1) the program's recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
+If faculty members eligible to write on the candidate's behalf as indicated by program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
+The program must also demonstrate need and the candidate's professional quality according to guidelines described for departments in paragraph two above.

-3 Specific dates determined by CAPT and published in its annual Operating Code and Calendar.
+&lt;sup>3 Specific dates determined by CAPT and published in its annual Operating Code and Calendar.